14 Vitamins and What they do in Our Body

 And still, if there is a deficiency, then one can take up the vitamin supplements.

-If you consider being suffering from any vitamin-related diseases, it is better to consult a physician.
+If you consider suffering from any vitamin-related diseases, it is better to consult a physician.

 Medical applications of vitamins: